qaalabs/fabric/docs/ms-fabric/01-lakehouse.md

-# Lab: Create a Microsoft Fabric Lakehouse
+# Lab ~ Create a Microsoft Fabric Lakehouse

 Large-scale data analytics solutions have traditionally been built around a *data warehouse*, in which data is stored in relational tables and queried using SQL.
 The growth in “big data” (characterized by high *volumes*, *variety*, and *velocity* of new data assets) together with the availability of low-cost storage and cloud-scale distributed compute technologies has led to an alternative approach to analytical data storage; the *data lake*.
 In a data lake, data is stored as files without imposing a fixed schema for storage.
 Increasingly, data engineers and analysts seek to benefit from the best features of both of these approaches by combining them in a *data lakehouse*; in which data is stored in files in a data lake and a relational schema is applied to them as a metadata layer so that they can be queried using traditional SQL semantics.